markhovchain/pythonchallenge/README.md

 *NB: I have only tested this on OS X Yosemite.*

+## Project Structure

+The solution for each level is in file names level<number>.py.
+The `img` dir contains various input and output files produced and consumed by the solutions.
+A few help modules are use across solutions, or containing functions that may be useful outside this project.

 ## Solving Levels

+The `solve.py` module can be used to solve one or more levels.
+See:

+    $ python3.4 solve.py help

 You can run the solution for all levels with